pytorch/tutorials/advanced_source/python_extension_autoload.rst

 Examples
 ^^^^^^^^

-Here we take Intel HPU and Huawei Ascend NPU as examples to determine how to integrate your out-of-tree extension with PyTorch based on the autoloading mechanism.
+Here we take Intel Gaudi HPU and Huawei Ascend NPU as examples to determine how to integrate your out-of-tree extension with PyTorch based on the autoloading mechanism.